EmotionLab/EEGain/README.md

 Datasets that are implemented in EEGain for now - DEAP, MAHNOB, AMIGOS, DREAMER, Seed and SeedIV.

-Some other models and datasets are comming.
+Some other models and datasets are coming.

 ### **2. QuickStart**
 You can simply run the code in Google Colab.
 First you need to clone repo with this command: